emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 Now we have successfully created the data bridge to MySQL.
 You can click **Data Integration** -> **Flows** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to InfluxDB after parsing by rule  `my_rule`.

-#### Online/Offline recording
+#### Online/Offline status recording

-The operating steps are similar to those at the [Message storage](#Storage) part expect from the SQL template and SQL rules.
+The operating steps are similar to those at the [Message storage](#Storage) part expect for the SQL template and SQL rules.

-The SQL template for Online/Offline recording is as follows.
-Note: This is a preprocessed SQL, so the fields should not be enclosed in quotation marks and do not write a semicolon to the end of the statements.
+The SQL template for online/offline status recording is as follows.
+Note: This is a preprocessed SQL, so the fields should not be enclosed in quotation marks, and do not write a semicolon at the end of the statements.

 ```sql
 INSERT INTO emqx_client_events(clientid, event, created_at) VALUES (